OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/drivers/genetic_algorithm.rst

 notes for the class 2009 AAE550 taught by Prof. William A. Crossley.
 The implementation is pure Python.

 The SimpleGADriver supports integer design variables, but it is not limited to them.
-You can use a genetic algorithm with contiuous design variables, but they must be discretized and encoded into a binary string.
-The SimpleGADriver will encode a continuous variable for you, but you must specify the number of encoding bits via the 'bits' option.
-If you do not specify it, then the variable is assumed to be integer, and encoded thusly.
+You can use a genetic algorithm with contiuous design variables, but they must be discretized before being encoded into a binary string.
+The SimpleGADriver will encode a continuous variable for you, but you must specify the number of bits for the discretization via the 'bits' option.
+This number is the base-2 logarithm of the number of points you want between the min and max value.
+A higher value means more accuracy for this variable, but it also increases the number of generations (and hence total evaluations) that will be required to find the minimum.
+If you do not specify a value for bits for a continuous variable, then the variable is assumed to be integer, and encoded thusly.

 The examples below show a mixed integer problem to illustrate usage of this driver with both integer and discrete design variables.